 Psychological and Self-Esteem Impact

 Even benign conditions have emotional connotations.
 It is socially accepted to associate smooth skin with beauty, and hence, most women are insecure about cellulite.
-Insecurity drives spending on treatments and creams even further, being supplemented by media portrayal of the “perfect” body.
+Insecurity drives spending on treatments and creams even further, being supplemented by media portrayals of the “perfect” body.
 Cellulite does not require medical intervention, but maintaining self-esteem and a healthy self-concept is still vital.

 Treatment for Lipedema